OpsLevel-sales-demo/user_api/README.md

 Please see the [LICENSE](LICENSE) file included in the root directory of the source tree for extended license details.

-## Notice of Cryptographic Software
+## Notice of Cryptographic Software:

 This distribution includes cryptographic software.
 The country in which you currently reside may have restrictions on the import, possession, use, and/or re-export to another